Apple just made AirPods a bestseller this Black Friday

 That should make them around the same price of some true wireless earbuds like the Amazon Echo Buds and half the cost of the market-leading Sony WF-1000XM4.

-If they get even a small discount during the biggest shopping day of the year, it will be tough to resist picking them up.
+If they get even a small discount during the biggest shopping day of the year – which, in the past, they have – it will be tough to resist picking them up.

+- Be sure to check out our Apple AirPods Black Friday deals 2021 and Apple AirPods Cyber Monday 2021 deals to see all the latest discounts

 - Looking for the latest and greatest earbuds?
 Check out our guide to the best wireless earbuds